JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 I looked at them all, turned my head, found a seat and sat down to wait… To wait for my nephew to finally show up so we could all—as a “family”—celebrate the magic of Passover.

-Some short time later—after dust had settled—the bell rang and there was my nephew.
-He was there apologizing and making nice to everyone.
-The events that just transpired were washed away and the “magic” of this kid showing up changed everyone’s tune.
+Some short time later—after dust had settled and everyone was a bit more composed—the front door buzzer rang and there was my nephew.
+He was was immediately apologizing and putting on a charm offenseive to make nice to everyone.
+It all seemed fake, self-serving and heartless but at least we could start the Passover seder as if nothing had happened, right?

 He really went out of his way to apologize for his actions; so much so I even told him, “Just sit down and let’s have a meal…”